Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: Cosmology with Halo Sparsity

 where $M_{\Delta_1}$ and $M_{\Delta_2}$ are halo masses at radii $r_{\Delta_1}$ and $r_{\Delta_2}$ which enclose the overdensity $\Delta_1$ and $\Delta_2$ respectively, with $\Delta_1<\Delta_2$ (with the overdensities in units of the critical $\rho_c$ or background $\rho_b$ density).
 This ratio can also be interpreted as the ratio of the mass $\Delta{M}_{12}$ within the radial shell $\Delta{r}=r_{\Delta_1}-r_{\Delta_2}$ and of the mass within the inner radius $r_{\Delta_2}$, i.e. $s_{\Delta_1,\Delta_2}=\Delta{M}_{12}/M_{\Delta_2}+1$.
 Hence, the values of sparsities at multiple overdensity pairs probe the fractional mass profile of the halo.
 As an example, in Fig.~\ref{fig:halo_spars}, we show a graphic illustration of the case of halo masses at overdensities $\Delta_1$, $\Delta_2$ and $\Delta_3$, which allow to estimate three sparsity combinations $s_{\Delta_1,\Delta_2}$, $s_{\Delta_1,\Delta_3}$ and $s_{\Delta_2,\Delta_3}$.

-Quite importantly, at any given redshift, the halo sparsity is largely independent of the outer halo mass $M_{\Delta_1}$ \citep{Balmes2014,Corasaniti2018,Corasaniti2019}; consequently, for a given overdensities pair, the ensemble average value can be obtained by integrating the equality
+Quite importantly, at any given redshift, the halo sparsity is largely independent of the outer halo mass $M_{\Delta_1}$ \citep{Balmes2014,Corasaniti2018,Corasaniti2019}; consequently, for a given pair of overdensities, the ensemble average value can be obtained by integrating the equality

 where $dn/dM_{\Delta_2}$ is the mass function at $M_{\Delta_2}$ of the ensemble of haloes with mass function $dn/dM_{\Delta_1}$ at $M_{\Delta_1}$ (i.e. mass functions of matched haloes), to obtain the average sparsity relation: